 Developing treatments for the diseases that are hardest to treat*

-We wholly own a platform with the potential for treating a wide range of diseases — from cancers to inflammation-based diseases like arthritis and kidney disease.
+We wholly own a platform with the potential for treating cancer and selecting patients who would likely benefit from the treatment.
 Endocyte technology is in mid-stage clinical trials.

 PLATFORM YIELDS MULTIPLE NEW SMDCs*